Saturday, February 25, 2023

 This same Orontes son of Artasura is also mentioned in Nemrut inscriptions.
 He is the number 6 in the second picture.
 From Nemrut inscription we learn once more that his father was the Artasura.
 But we also learn that he had a grandfather also named Aruandes/Orontes.

-This number 4 Aruandes/Orontes might have ruled Armenia before 450BC and neither Graeco-Roman sources neither Armenian sources have no information about him.
-Nevertheless it is quite obvious that Xenophon's era Orontes (number 6) was not a newly arrived person in Armenia.
-At last his grandfather also ruled Armenia.
+This number 4 Aruandes/Orontes might have ruled Armenia before 450BC and neither Graeco-Roman sources neither Armenian source have no information about him.
+Nevertheless, it is quite obvious that Xenophon's era Orontes (number 6) was not a newly arrived person in Armenia.
+At last, his grandfather also ruled Armenia.
 And it is quite unlikely that he came to Armenia from Bactria then moved to Western Anatolia to organize a rebellion there for getting back to Armenia.
 That doesn't make much sense.

 So why do this confusing term Bactria is there in the inscription?

-Well Elcibekyan gives a plausible explanation.
+Well, Elcibekyan gives a plausible explanation.
 In ancient times Bactria was also known as Zariaspa.
 A similar name existed in ancient southern Armenia.
-Mountain and a range Zarasp close to those places from were Orontid dinasty possibly originated ( mount Siah Kuh near modern Turkish-Iranian border).
+Mountain and a range Zarasp close to those places from where Orontid dinasty possibly originated (mount Siah Kuh near modern Turkish-Iranian border).
 It's quite possible that Pergamon people simply confused the Zarasp in Armenia with Zariaspa in Bactria.
 And erroneously assumed that Orontes came from Bactria.

 No comments: